 Unfortunately, the world didn’t all of a sudden develop a love for the written word.
 Blogging was quite popular even before content marketing became big, but the advent of content marketing really made blogging blow up to what it is today.

-Ever since, there’s been an avalanche of content from a content creator, different companies and individuals battling for keywords, visitors, shares, and backlinks.
+Ever since, there’s been an avalanche of content from a content creator, different companies, and individuals battling for keywords, visitors, shares, and backlinks.
+To stand out, many have resorted to creating sensational headlines or clickbait, often sacrificing quality for quantity.
 As a result, there are now more than 2 million blogs posted every day.

 If you’re a marketer or a content creator, tough luck, as you have to break through a lot of noise to get to your target audience.
 On the other hand, if you’re a reader looking for valuable content, you’ll also have to sort through lots of fluff and poorly written listicles to get to truly valuable, actionable content you can learn from.